 The magazine contains a recipe for a French style Le Creuset Chicken casserole, cooked on the hob in a classic cast iron Le Creuset pot.
 The chicken is poached in a broth with potatoes, leeks, mushrooms and leeks.
 There is far more of the broth, and it is far thinner than a more English style casserole, the leeks are crunchy and pungent, flavours more distinct than blended and melded.

 A Le Creuset pot is for life.
+And you can use it to make a French chicken casserole.
 I took one to university with me and it is still going strong, and is used at least once a week.
 I love that they are reassuringly both heavy and solid, easy to clean (they go through the dishwasher and are easy to wash by hand), if you do burn one then add a spoon of biological laundry powder and a kettle full of boiling water and allow to soak, or in extreme cases gently simmer and with a little elbow grease the pot will come up as good as new.
 I really like the new cotton colour, with the stainless steel rather than the classic black knob on the lid – it brings the original up to date, without changing the design.

 - 3 tsp vegetable oil